josephjaspers/blackcat_tensors/BlackCat_NeuralNetworks3.3/README.md

 	BlackCat_NeuralNetworks semi-thread-safe library.
-Designed to support batch-multithreading with openMP The NeuralNetwork object methods forwardPropagation(), and backPropagation() are now thread-safe updateWeights() and clearBPStorage() ARE NOT thread-safe, they are designed to update the NeuralNetwork after each batch (check the UnitTests folder for examples)
+Designed to support batch-multithreading with openMP The NeuralNetwork object methods forward_propagation(), and back_propagation() are now thread-safe update_weights() and clear_stored_delta_gradients() ARE NOT thread-safe, they are designed to update the NeuralNetwork after each batch
+	(check the UnitTests folder for examples)

 	***Currently Working on adding ConvNets and LSTM***